Ready to say goodbye to student loan debt for good? Learn More

 • Can I exempt the full amount?
 The federal bankruptcy exemptions have a pretty generous wildcard, so you may not have to worry about spending the money down.

 • What is the source of the funds?
 Some money is protected based on where it’s from.
-One example is social security funds.
+One example is Social Security funds.
 A separate exemption protects these funds as long as they’re not commingled (mixed) with other money.
-That’s why it’s never a bad idea to have a separate account that only social security funds are deposited into.
-If that sounds a bit confusing, check out this comment ⬇️ from our Facebook Community on how one Upsolver handled their social security funds:
+That’s why it’s a good idea to keep a separate account that only Social Security funds are deposited into.

-If your funds are not protected, your best bet is to spend the money on allowed items before filing your case.
-Otherwise, the bankruptcy trustee will ask for the nonexempt amount so it can be used to pay your creditors.
-They’ll ask for it even if you had to spend the money on necessities and bills after filing.
+If your funds aren’t protected, your best bet is to spend the money on allowed items before filing your case.
+Otherwise, the bankruptcy trustee will ask for the non-exempt funds so they can be used to pay your creditors.
+The trustee will ask for it even if you had to spend the money on necessities and bills after filing.

-Generally, no. Especially if the full amount in the account is protected by an exemption.
+Generally, no. Especially if the full amount of your bank account funds is protected by an exemption.
 Some banks (most notably, Wells Fargo) have an internal policy of freezing bank accounts with a balance over a certain amount once they learn about a bankruptcy filing.
-They’re really not supposed to do this as it can be quite a headache for the filer to get the account “unfrozen.”
+They’re really not supposed to do this, as it can be quite a headache for the filer to get the account “unfrozen.”

 If all of your banking is done at Wells Fargo and you’re worried about having the account frozen, consider opening a new bank account with a different bank and moving your money to that account before filing your case.